 - ST has 5 training pillars: groundwork, longeing, work in hand, riding and liberty

-- and in each training pillar you can practise over 20 exercises,
+- and in each training pillar we can practice over 20 basic and advanced exercises,

-- which you can all do in walk, trot and canter,
+- which we can all do in walk, trot, and canter,

-so many, many variants are available.
-It's up to you to school yourself as a true horse trainer!
+So it's up to us to school ourselves as a true horse trainer!

 And then we'll find out one day, that we cannot decide what to train...